 The Living Income Differential was introduced by Ghana and Ivory Coast in October 2020 to increase farmers' income.
 A premium of USD 400 per tonne of exported cocoa beans is intended to increase the farmers' share of the sales proceeds.
-However, the LID, which has been levied since the 2020/21 cocoa harvest, has led to an unintentional reduction in the country premiums for the two countries.
+However, the LID, which has been levied since the 2020/21 cocoa harvest, has led, at least during the harvests of 2020/21 and 2022/23, to an unintentional reduction in the country premiums for the two countries.